MatFi/AnnA.jl/docs/src/interface/parameters.md

 ```

 # Simulation Parameters
 The interface is designed for a convenient access to the core functionality.
-One of the most important aspects the user schould be able to control are the input Parameters.
-This can be archieved via the `Parameters()` constructor.
+One of the most important aspects the user should be able to control are the input Parameters.
+This can be archived via the `Parameters()` constructor.

 ```@docs
 Parameters